younader/dnnr/README.md

 # 📊 Hyperparameters

-Th
+DNNR has three main hyperparameters:

-* `n_neighbors` : number of nearest neighbors to use.
+* `n_neighbors`: number of nearest neighbors to use.
+The default value of `3` is usually a good choice.
-* `n_derivative_neighbors` : number of neighbors used in approximating the gradient.
+* `n_derivative_neighbors`: number of neighbors used in approximating the derivatives.
+As a default value, we choose `3 * dim` where `dim` is the dimension of the input data.
-* `mode` : Taylor approximation order.
+* `order`: Taylor approximation order, one of `1`, `2`, `2diag`, `3diag`.
-* `metric` : distance metric used in the nearest neighbor index.
-* `index` : name of the index to be used for nearest neighbor.
-* `solver` : name of the equation solver used in gradient computation.
-* `scaling` : whether to use DNNR scaling.
+      The preferable option here is `1`.
+Sometimes `2diag` can deliver small improvements. `2` and `3diag` are implemented but usually do not yield significant improvements.

+To archive best performance, we would recommend a hyperparameter search over the `n_derivative_neighbors` variable.

+For all options, see the documentation at

 #  🛠 Development Installation